 The number of communication channels is increasing annually.
 Typically channels refer to the delivery mechanism, either as the:

-However, you (probably) do not want to use exactly the same content for all channels - you need to optimize your content according to the specific channel.
+However, you (probably) do not want to use the same content for all channels - you must optimize your content according to the specific channel.

 Content fragments allow you to:

-These content fragments can then be assembled to provide experiences over a variety of channels.
+These content fragments can then be assembled to provide experiences over various channels.

 Content Fragments and Experience Fragments are different features within AEM: